This article is part of a larger series on Payments.

-(% processing fee x monthly sales volume) + ($ processing fee x # of monthly transactions) + any monthly or other fees = total monthly payment processing costs
+(% Processing fee x Monthly sales volume) + ($ Processing fee x Number of monthly transactions) + Any monthly or other fees = Total monthly payment processing costs

-For interchange-plus pricing, we used the current interchange rate for Visa Credit swiped retail payments.
+For interchange-plus pricing, we used the current interchange rate for Visa Credit swiped retail payments in our calculations.

 Ways to Lower Credit Card Processing Fees